 FODMAP Intolerance vs. Gluten Sensitivity: How to Tell Which One You Have

-Here's the twist.
-A lot of those people aren't reacting to gluten.
+Gluten sensitivity is the common label people reach for when bread and pasta make them feel bad.
+They cut wheat, feel better, and the diagnosis sticks.
+A large share of those people aren't reacting to gluten at all.
 They're reacting to fructans, a carbohydrate that happens to live in wheat alongside gluten.
-When you cut wheat, you cut both.
-The gluten gets the credit, but the research keeps pointing at fructans.
+When you cut wheat, you cut both, and the gluten gets credit the research keeps pointing toward fructans.

 Non-celiac gluten sensitivity (NCGS).
 A diagnosis of exclusion.
 Celiac and wheat allergy have both been ruled out, but the person still reports feeling better without gluten-containing foods.
 The Celiac Disease Foundation describes the symptom picture: bloating, abdominal pain, diarrhea, brain fog, headaches, fatigue.
 The mechanism is unclear.
 Researchers have proposed several candidates, and one of them is that the culprit isn't gluten at all.